theodoreyong9/AIWA/README.md

   New whitepaper §27.10, Appendix H.34.
 13 new JS tests, 8 new Rust
   tests.
 378 JS tests total, 238 Rust tests (232 lib + 6 integration),
   zero warnings either language.
+- **Deepened the idea agent's context — usage over registration, recency over all-time, multiple contacts over one (§28)**, at direct request after being asked whether it enriched itself well from plugin submissions.
+The honest answer surfaced something real: an earlier YourMine-inspired "mined-pattern" context system had been explored and deliberately set aside (Appendix H.27); the current, narrower idea agent was genuinely shallower than intended — a flat registered- module list and an all-time category count, unable to distinguish "what a domain actually uses" from "what it merely registered once," or "three people independently converged on this" from "one prolific contact likes this category."
+  **Three real signals added**, all from data already public by design (the module registry) or the caller's own private local state (desktop pins, own published data) — never another domain's private or financial state, never a new write path anywhere: usage-over-authorship (real desktop pins + real published module data, not just registration); recency-weighted trending categories (only the most recently registered third of the network, so 3 brand- new modules in one category outweighs months of stale accumulation);
+  and category gaps / multi-contact overlap (real set operations — confirmed with an adversarial test that one contact's two modules in the same category does NOT count as a multi-contact pattern, only 2+ genuinely distinct contacts do).
+  **The structural "no path into consensus" guarantee was re-checked directly, not assumed to survive**: every new signal is read-only, and the function this feeds still only ever produces a text prompt — confirmed by construction, the same as before this change.
+  **Wired into the real app**, not left tested-but-unused: both real call sites in `main.js` now pass real pinned-module and published- data results in.
+New whitepaper §28 update, Appendix H.35.
+9 new tests (19 total in `idea-agent.test.mjs`, up from 10).
+387 JS tests overall, zero warnings.